What do Catholics believe about death?

-What Does The Bible Say About Cremation?
+What Does The Bible Say About Burial And Cremation?

 Deuteronomy 21:22-23 says that if a person is executed on God’s command, then “you shall surely bury him in your field; you shall not cover his corpse with a stone.”

-Leviticus 19:28 asks people to be respectful of their loved ones before death and after death by being careful not to touch or do anything indecent around them and burning any clothing which has touched the deceased body as well as burying it.
+Leviticus 19:28 asks people to be respectful of their loved ones before death and after death by being careful not to touch or do anything indecent around them and burning any clothing which has touched the deceased body as well as burying those ashes.
 The same law applies when there are animal carcasses involved (see verses 29-31).

 Do Catholics Believe In Cremation?

-The Catholic Church also teaches that burying the cremated remains of a loved one in the family burial plot is not only permitted but encouraged.
+The Catholic Church teaches that burying the ashes of a loved one in the family’s burial plot is not only permitted but encouraged.